sHarpCSX/steinberg/README.md

 ![](screenshots/start.PNG)

-On the left side is a szenery witch a climber inside a rock crevice.
+On the left side is a szenery with a climber inside a rock crevice.
 Here I want to use sprite sheet to get different animations.
 The scenery will work as a loading animation.
 Also the climber will get different hover-animations.
 Thats whats taking time (because I need a lot of different frames to get a smooth animation) and what will come later.

 The company name in the middle will disappear and a dragable caroussel slider will appear.